 This spring, Nitake graduated with a doctorate from UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences, and her father, Mike, still can’t get over how the journey began.

-“You never could have predicted that this could have happened and the way it changed her life,” Mike says.
+“You never could have predicted that this could have happened and how it changed her life,” Mike says.
 “I honestly feel like it was planned.”

 Nitake would agree.